zoedumas1/kwk-t1-ruby-lecture-intro-what-is-a-program-teachers-l1/README.md

 <video controls width="100%">
   <source src="http://flatiron-videos.s3.amazonaws.com/ironboard/ruby/ruby-lecture-what-is-a-program/ruby-lecture-what-is-a-program.mp4" type="video/mp4" >
-    The video accompanying this lab is best enjoyed on Learn.co
+    The video accompanying this lesson is best enjoyed on Learn.co
 </video>

 [MP4](http://flatiron-videos.s3.amazonaws.com/ironboard/ruby/ruby-lecture-what-is-a-program/ruby-lecture-what-is-a-program.mp4)

 ### What's a Program?

+[Source Code](https://github.com/learn-co-students/ruby-lecture-intro-what-is-a-program-q-000/archive/1.0.0.zip) - Download and open to follow along.

 All programs are just files on your computer filled with text.
 That text has a special syntax we call code.
 The programming language you're using defines the syntax of the code you are allowed to write.
 Programs are converted to [machine code](https://en.wikipedia.org/wiki/Machine_code) so that the computer can understand it.

 ### Interpreted vs Compiled